cj67pl/hud-portfolio-card/README.md

 •	Futuristic Design: Neon glow, trapezoid panels, hexagon containers, and parallax-like depth for immersive HUD feel.

-•	Responsive & Modular: Fully structured with HTML, CSS, and JavaScript for easy adaptation and scalability.
+•	Modular: Fully structured with HTML, CSS, and JavaScript for easy adaptation and scalability.

 **Technologies Used**